macocci7/PHP-FrequencyTable/README.md

 However, this FrequencyTable class is the most easiest tool to use, I think. (just I think so)

-You can use it easily by just requiring the file `FrequencyTable.php`.

-Locate `FrequencyTable.php` wherever you like.

 Let's create an instance of FrequencyTable and operate it!

 ## Prerequisite

-- `FrequencyTable.php` is written and tested in `PHP 8.1.2 CLI` environment.
+- `PHP-FrequencyTable` is written and tested in `PHP 8.1.2 CLI` environment.
 - `PHPUnit 10.1.3` is used in testing.
 - You are expected to have known what frequency table is, and mathmatical terms used in this code: